 How do I make money on the Football Stock Market?

-Football INDEX is highly innovative real money gambling game that effectively creates a market in the world’s top footballers.
+Football INDEX is a highly innovative real money gambling game that effectively creates a market in the world’s top footballers.
 It’s also unusual in that there are two different ways to win:

 1.By buying a portfolio of Footballers that you think will earn you Dividends over a period, by topping the Buzz Chart.